carlesmu/isbg/docs/development.rst

     $ # Attach the changes to issue 2:
     $ git hub pull attach -c master 2 feature/DESCRIPTION

+If the the git hub pull command doesn't work, you can use the github web interface to do the pull request.

 Versioning schema
 -----------------